ResetXPDR/MSFS_AutoFPS/README.md

             - enabled by default and uses the GPU load activation method if GPU-Z is found to be running, otherwise the TLOD activation method is used.
             - can be disabled by setting DecCloudQNonExpert to false in the app config file located in the app's root, NOT bin, directory.
             - GPU load activation method decreases cloud quality with greater than 98% GPU load and recovers with less than 80% GPU load.
-            - TLOD activation activation method uses a Cloud Recovery TLOD 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
+            - TLOD activation activation method uses a Cloud Recovery TLOD 2/5 between TLOD Base Min and TLOD Top Max or + 50 over TLOD Base Min, whichever is lower.
 If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
         - MSFS 2024 only
           - Auto Settings Reduction - enabled with Max Levels: 2, Floor: Lowest, and Recovery: Ground.
 Reduction Settings Suite:
             - IFR: Full reduction suite minus clouds (to minimise impact on user experience)